remla25-team12/operation/docs/continuous-experimentation.md

 ## Instruction to Reproduce the Experiment

-Follow instructions on readme **README** to setup the app and open grafana.
-Then to mannually create statistics, simply go to the peoples page on our app and refresh while click on each members link.
-These clicks are reflected in the **Total Click Comparision between Versions** Bar chart.
+Follow the instructions on the [README](https://github.com/remla25-team12/operation/blob/main/README.md) for setting up the clusters, deploying the application, and opening the Grafana dashboard.
+Then, manually create statistics.
+To create these statistics, simply go to the People page on our app and click on the member cards to visit the members' LinkedIn pages.
+These clicks are reflected in the **Total Click Comparison between Versions** bar chart on our Grafana dashboard.

-## Result
+## Interpreting the Experimental Results

-The following screenshot shows the Grafana dashboard panel specific to this experiment.
+We conducted a test experiment to visualize one possible experimental result. **Figure 3** shows an exemplary Grafana dashboard panel specific to this experiment.
 It presents the comparison of the total number of clicks to members' LinkedIn pages between the two app versions.
-The x-axis contains the names of the two versions, where 0.5.11 is V1 and 0.5.12 is V2.
+The x-axis contains the names of the two versions, where 0.5.11 is version-1 and 0.5.12 is version-2 of our application.
 The y-axis represents the total number of clicks.

 ![Pie chart screenshot](imgs/cont-exp-example-plot.png "Grouped bar chart")

+_**Figure 3:** The bar chart displayed on our Grafana dashboard to visualize the experimental results._

 ## Decision Process

-We compare the total clicks and can only conclude if the number of total clicks in V1 is 20% higher than in V2.
-However, in our result, as shown in the image above, although V2, which is version 0.5.12 in this case, has a higher total click count, it is not statistically significant enough for us to draw a conclusion.
-Thus, we cannot reject the null hypothesis.

-## Conclusion

-According to our statistics, we can conclude that the feature we introduced, which is having a LinkedIn icon when a user hovers over an individual card on our People page, does not lead to more users clicking to access a member's LinkedIn profile.
+To determine whether the new UI feature (the LinkedIn icon on hover) has a statistically significant impact on user behavior, we will perform a hypothesis test based on the number of clicks recorded in our Grafana dashboard.
+We selected a 95% confidence level for our hypothesis test.
+Hence, the decision criteria for this hypothesis test will be as follows:

+- We will **reject the null hypothesis** if the p-value of the statistical test is below the α = 0.05 threshold (selected due to the 95% confidence level), indicating a statistically significant difference in user behavior.

+- Otherwise, we will **fail to reject the null hypothesis** if the p-value is above the α = 0.05 threshold, indicating that there is insufficient evidence to conclude a difference in user behavior.

+The p-value will be computed using the recorded values on the **Total Click Comparison between Versions** bar chart on our Grafana dashboard in an experiment setting.